“Truly a phenomenal program and a fantastic opportunity. I am so lucky to have been able to participate in this program.”

 What is Title V?

-Title V agencies are funded through the Maternal and Child Health Block Grant and are typically located within state and jurisdictional health departments.
+Title V agencies are funded through the MCH Block Grant and are typically located within state and jurisdictional health departments.
 Title V refers to the state-federal partnership program that aims to “improve the health and well-being of women (particularly mothers) and children.”
 The aim of the Title V MCH Internship Program is to provide future MCH professionals with experience working in state and jurisdictional Title V agencies under the mentorship and guidance of Title V agency preceptors.
 Learn more about Title V.

 Program Overview and Eligibility